Administrative Assistant Jobs in USA with Visa Sponsorship

 Is it realistic to get visa sponsorship for an administrative assistant role?

-H-1B sponsorship for administrative assistant positions is challenging because USCIS often finds these roles do not meet the specialty occupation standard.
+H-1B visa sponsorship for administrative assistant positions is challenging because USCIS often finds these roles do not meet the specialty occupation standard.
 The agency has historically denied H-1B petitions for administrative roles, arguing that a bachelor's degree in a specific field is not a normal minimum requirement.
 However, specialized administrative roles in technical industries or those requiring advanced skills may have a stronger case.

 What visa options exist for administrative professionals besides H-1B?

-The J-1 trainee or intern visa can provide temporary work authorization for administrative professionals gaining specialized training.
-Some administrative roles at hotels and resorts may qualify for H-2B temporary worker visas if they are seasonal or peak-load positions.
+The J-1 visa trainee or intern visa can provide temporary work authorization for administrative professionals gaining specialized training.
+Some administrative roles at hotels and resorts may qualify for H-2B visa temporary worker visas if they are seasonal or peak-load positions.
 For Canadian and Mexican citizens, the TN visa may be an option if the role can be classified under a qualifying profession like management consultant.

 How can I make an administrative assistant position more competitive for sponsorship?